Business Email Salutations to a Group

 If the group is small enough – five or less – the very best salutation is to use recipients’ names.
 This also indicates the message is relevant for all of them.

-If all your recipients belong to the same group, use its name:
+If all your recipients belong to the same group, use the group name:

 Dear Sales Team: